0xrayn/invoice/README.md

 }
 ```

-### Queue Worker (required for notifications)
+Run a queue worker for notifications (use Supervisor to keep it alive):

 ```bash
 php artisan queue:work --daemon
 ```

-Use a process manager like Supervisor to keep it running.

 ---